 One approach to finding such examples would be to construct $N$ so as to contain a properly embedded totally geodesic non-compact finite volume hyperbolic surface $\Sigma$.
-A forthcoming paper of McReynolds, Stover, and Reid \cite{MRS} focuses on arithmetical constructions of such pairs $(N, \Sigma)$ in all dimensions.
+We refer the reader to the paper of McReynolds, Stover, and Reid \cite{MRS} for arithmetical constructions of such pairs $(N, \Sigma)$ in all dimensions.

 An alternate approach is to ignore the geometry and to try to argue purely topologically.
 Fixing a single boundary torus $T$ inside one of these truncated hyperbolic manifolds $\overline{N}$, we let $x_1, \ldots , x _{n-1}$ be a basis for the first cohomology $H^1(T) \cong \mZ ^{n-1}$.
 The following proposition was suggested to us by Juan Souto: